nextgenthemes/advanced-responsive-video-embedder/README.txt

 == Changelog ==

+= 4.5.2 =
+* Fix: Fatal PHP Error on activation.
+* Fix: Readme spellings.

 = 4.5.0 =
 * Fix: Minor options page spelling and field association fixes.
 * Fix: Added Lazyload to mode select in the shortcode dialog.
 * New: 4players.de support.
 * New: Added parameter input to the shortcode dialog.
 * Improved: Default options are no longer stored in the database.
-* Improved: Transparency fade animation thumbnail hover.
+* Improved: Transparency fade animation on thumbnail hover.
-* Improved: No more ungly URL hash (#arve-load-video) after clicking links.
+* Improved: No more ugly URL hash (#arve-load-video) after clicking links.
 * Improved: Dropped IE 8 support for Lazyload mode.
 * Improved: Lots of code improvements.